This post may contain affiliate links. Please read my disclosure policy.

-Individual flourless chocolate cakes with raspberry sauce, whipped rosewater mascarpone and rose petals – a simply beautiful dessert you can make ahead.
+Individual flourless chocolate cakes with raspberry sauce, whipped rosewater mascarpone and rose petals — an easy, simply beautiful dessert you can make ahead.

-Chocolate babycakes are muffin-size cakes that make the prettiest plated desserts, but without too much fuss.
+These mini chocolate cakes are muffin-size cakes that make the prettiest plated desserts, but without too much fuss.
 I like to call them “babycakes”!

 This recipe is great for entertaining because each component — the cake, raspberry sauce and mascarpone cream — can be prepared up to 2 days ahead of time.

-The little cakes bake in a standard muffin tin and turn out airy, moist and lightly sweet (you can also bake the batter as one cake, if you prefer — see the recipe below).
+You can also bake the batter as one cake, if you prefer — see the recipe below.

-They pair beautifully with a simple raspberry sauce and dollops of whipped mascarpone flavored with rosewater.
+The cakes pair beautifully with a simple raspberry sauce and dollops of creamy whipped mascarpone flavored with rosewater.